meta-llama/llama-stack/docs/source/getting_started/index.md

 3. Start a TGI server endpoint

-4. Make sure in you `run.yaml` file, you `conda_env` is pointing to the conda environment and inference provider is pointing to the correct TGI server endpoint.
+4. Make sure in your `run.yaml` file, your `conda_env` is pointing to the conda environment and inference provider is pointing to the correct TGI server endpoint.
 E.g.
 ```
 conda_env: llamastack-tgi
 ...